Surgery

 Good to Know

-- Cosmetic surgery: Surgery qualifies only where the primary purpose is to treat a medical condition.
+- Surgery qualifies only where the primary purpose is to treat a medical condition.
 The CRA excludes procedures that are purely cosmetic under paragraph 118.2(2.1).
 If cosmetic surgery is required for medical reasons (e.g., reconstructive surgery following an illness or accident), it may qualify — retain documentation of medical necessity.

 Frequently Asked Questions